 Hypertension, cardiovascular disease, urinary retention, increased ocular pressure are relative contraindications to the usage of antihistamines.

-Dosages of the antihistamines require monitoring.
-The cardiotoxic effects of antihistamines may be monitored on an electrocardiogram (ECG) to assess prolongation of the QT interval.
+Doses of the antihistamines may require monitoring.
+The cardiotoxic effects of antihistamines may be monitored on an electrocardiogram (ECG) to assess prolongation of the QTc interval.

 There is no specific antidote used for the treatment of antihistamine overdose.
 However, physostigmine may be an option if a patient is experiencing delirium due to the anticholinergic effects of the antihistamine.

-Antihistamines are a class of medications which subdivide into H-1 and H-2 categories.
-H-1 antihistamines, which can further divide into first and second generations, are primarily used to treat allergic symptoms and illnesses mediated through similar mechanisms.
+Antihistamines are a class of medications that can be subdivided into H-1 and H-2 categories.
+H-1 antihistamines, which can be further divided into first and second generations, are primarily used to treat allergic symptoms and illnesses mediated through similar mechanisms.
 H-2 antihistamines can lower excessive stomach acid and thereby treat acid reflux, gastritis, and gastrointestinal ulcers.

 Given the availability of antihistamines at pharmacies for off-the-shelf purchase, pharmacists serve as dispensers and educators of these medications.
-They serve a crucial role in advising the patient to utilize the correct dosage and to be cautious of any contraindications and adverse effects.
-Nursing staff should be prepared to answer questions regarding these agents, as well as offer counsel on adverse effects and note their therapeutic effectiveness, and report any findings to the clinician.
+They serve a crucial role in advising the patient to utilize the correct dose and to be cautious of any contraindications and adverse effects.
+Nurses should be prepared to answer questions regarding these medications, as well as offer counsel on adverse effects and note their therapeutic effectiveness, and report any findings to the clinician.

-Providers that recommend antihistamines such as nurse practitioners, physician assistants, and physicians should use caution and make sure the healthcare team is aware of the recommendation.
+Providers that recommend antihistamines such as nurse practitioners, physician assistants, and physicians should use caution and make sure the healthcare team is aware of the recommendation and the pharmacist can review the patient's medication profile to determine if there are any clinically significant drug interactions, especially in elderly patients.
 [Level 5]